Outsourcing Recruitment and Talent Acquisition

 Recruiting is one of the most important functions of any HR team, and it has undergone significant changes in recent years.
 One of the biggest trends in recruiting is the rise of outsource partnerships, as companies look to external teams to help them find and attract top talent.

-Here are some recruitment facts and statistics that show the rise of outsourcing functions and the evolution of how HR divisions and teams across the globe are becoming more efficient and strategic towards their overall function within the company:
+Recruitment facts and statistics that show the rise of outsourcing this function and the evolution of how HR divisions and teams across the globe are becoming more efficient and strategic towards their overall function within the company.

 Outsourcing recruitment and talent acquisition functions is becoming more common.
 According to a survey by the Society for Human Resource Management (SHRM), 72% of organisations outsource all or part of their recruitment process.